 By the time our project is complete, Destination Crenshaw will be the largest Black largest project in the U.S. and will have commissioned works of art from 100 young, emerging, mid-career and established artists.

-Sankofa Park, designed to become one of our community’s most utilized gathering places will be the flagship of 10 beautifully designed community spaces, little jewels, meant to provide an intimate setting for shade, seats to rest on and art to inspire.
+Sankofa Park, designed to become one of our community’s most utilized gathering places, will be the flagship of 10 beautifully designed community spaces meant to provide an intimate setting for shade, seats to rest on, and art to inspire.

 These are the social spaces essential to the fabric of a healthy community.
 Each will be distinguished by the architectural symbol of Destination Crenshaw, a soaring, modern representation of the African Giant Star Grass.
 In the pits of slave ships, enslaved Africans utilized this plant as bedding on ships that carried them across the Atlantic.

-That bedding took root here – here and everywhere the ancestors landed.
-The symbol, created by pioneering architects at Perkins & Will, is a powerful visual testament to our resilience, resistance to removal, and the ability to thrive where we are planted.
+That bedding took root here – here and everywhere our ancestors landed.
+The symbol, developed for the project by pioneering Black architects at Perkins & Will, is a powerful visual testament to our resilience, resistance to removal, and the ability to thrive where we are planted.